graphcore/tutorials/tutorials/tensorflow2/infeed_outfeed/README.md

     for _ in range(0, step_count, steps_per_execution):

         # Run `steps_per_execution` at a time.
-        strategy.run(training_loop,
+        strategy.run(
+            training_loop,
-                     args=[iterator, outfeed_queue, model, opt, steps_per_execution])
+            args=[iterator, outfeed_queue, model, opt, steps_per_execution],
+        )
     result = outfeed_queue.dequeue()
+    print(
-    print('Time taken using infeed/outfeed queues:', time.time() - start_time, "seconds")
+        "Time taken using infeed/outfeed queues:", time.time() - start_time, "seconds"
+    )
 ```

 `steps_per_execution` refers to the total number of batches of data processed by each replica (if replication is enabled) each time an engine is executed.
-Usually, it is passed as an argument when compiling a model in TF2 (see [Keras with IPUs documentation](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/tensorflow/keras_tf2.html#using-steps-per-execution)).
+Usually, it is passed as an argument when compiling a model in TF2 (see [Keras with IPUs documentation](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/3.0.0/tensorflow/keras_tf2.html#using-steps-per-execution)).
 In this example, `steps_per_execution` is used here to simulate the same behaviour with a custom training loop -- it essentially plays the same role as the known `steps_per_execution` parameter that is passed to `model.compile`.

 ## Additional notes